daiearth22/test/engineering/management/index.html.md

   task.
 - Focus on where you can add the most value.
 As mentioned above, you won't add value on critical path work, but that doesn't mean you can't add value in other ways.
-For a great discussion on this, see this article on [How (and why/index.html.md) Should Managers Code](https://medium.com/@johnbarton/how-and-why-should-managers-code-323751799664/index.html.md).
+For a great discussion on this, see this article on [How (and why) Should Managers Code](https://medium.com/@johnbarton/how-and-why-should-managers-code-323751799664/index.html.md).
 - Plan to review more than you write.
 Following from all of this, most of your "coding-related work" should be in code review - you add more value reviewing